 Each year, you will be required to pay taxes on ordinary income from the Notes over their term based upon an estimated yield for the Notes, even though you will not receive any payments from us until the maturity date.
 We have determined this estimated yield, in accordance with regulations issued by the U.S. Treasury Department, solely in order for you to calculate the amount of taxes that you will owe each year as a result of owning a Note.
-This estimated yield is neither a prediction nor a guarantee of what the actual amount payable on the maturity date will be, or that the actual amount payable on the maturity date will even exceed the Minimum Redemption Amount.
-We have determined that this estimated yield will equal $\,$ % per annum, compounded semiannually.
+This estimated yield is neither a prediction nor a guarantee of what the actual Supplemental Redemption Amount will even exceed zero.
+We have determined that this estimated yield will equal % per annum, compounded semi-annually.